 - Libertarians are the only party that consistently promotes freedom both in the economic and the personal realms.
 They want government to stay out of their pockets and out of their bedrooms.

 These positions on freedom are not always consistently held:

 - On personal freedom, conservatives favor prohibiting individual choice on abortion, gay rights, or recreational drug use.
 But they are against any limitations on individual’s owning guns.
-Conservatives support a strict reading of the Constitution on social issues except when it comes to the 2nd amendment.
+Conservatives support a strict reading of the Constitution on social issues except when it comes to the second amendment.
 They apply the right to own guns broadly to all individuals rather than to the formation of a “well-regulated militia” as the amendment reads.
 In fact, they want little or no regulation on gun ownership and carrying privileges.